 But at least they are trying.
 They are not laying back and say "All good, we can now relax and not doing nothing".
 You can see it in the city in general, there is too much development.

-Certainly Warsaw it is a bike friendly city.
-Not only bike friendly, but also offers you bike rentals on every corner of the city.
+Certainly, Warsaw is a bike-friendly city.
+Not only bike friendly but also offers you bike rentals on every corner of the city.
 And those bikes cost nearly nothing.
 You can get to your work with just 1 PLN.

-Finally, the most imprtant is that with the bikes you can nearly go anywhere.
+Finally, the most important is that with bikes you can nearly go anywhere.
 You can visit the forests at the 2 ends of Warsaw, you can load them in the trains and buses and go out of Warsaw.
 You can cycle to Kampinoski National Park.

 Find more information about places you can visit outside of Warsaw in my Warsaw Blog.

-Above all i enjoy driving in the city when there is no traffic.
-Big wide streets allow you to make 10-12 KM in very short time.
+Above all, I enjoy driving in the city when there is no traffic.
+Big wide streets allow you to make 10-12 KM in a very short time.

 9. Cheaper Flights to Europe

 Warsaw is located more or less in the center of Europe.
-I remember when we was living in Cyprus, flights was expensive.
+I remember when we were living in Cyprus, the flights were expensive.
 Then Ryanair came in and we could find better flights.

 Here we have now a lot of good companies.
-Rynnair is not flying from Modlin and anyway is going to Paphos.
+Ryanair is not flying from Modlin and anyway is going to Paphos.
 But Wizzair is one of the top companies we use.

-LOT is also awesome and is not that is Polish.
+LOT is also awesome and is not that it is Polish.
 They have very good service and if you are closely watching you can find amazing offers.
-Specially for flights from Cyprus.
+Especially for flights from Cyprus.

-We travelled to Italy from 50 euro both ways and you can find even flights from 10-15 euro.
-Finally Ryanair also operates but only from Warsaw Modlin airport and only to specific destinations including Greece.
+We traveled to Italy from 50 euro both ways and you can find even flights from 10-15 euros.
+Finally, Ryanair also operates but only from Warsaw Modlin airport and only to specific destinations including Greece.

-In addition to this, in Cyprus you can only travel using airplane or a ship.
-Here you make the round of whole Europe using a car, train, bus or airplane.
+In addition to this, in Cyprus, you can only travel using an airplane or a ship.
+Here you make the round of whole of Europe using a car, train, bus or airplane.

 There are so many different companies where you can find and compare cheap transport options, like GOEURO.
-This allow you to travel with very little money.
+This allows you to travel with very little money.

 10. I can still find some Greek food

 This is the good part.
-At least once every 2 weeks i need to eat souvlaki, tzantziki and grilled pitta.
-Although there are so many nice food here, Greek is my favorite.
+At least once every 2 weeks I need to eat souvlaki, tzatziki, and grilled pita.
+Although there are so many nice foods here, Greek is my favorite.

 There a few nice places to eat Greek food.
-Offcourse i cannot find my specialties but as i said above it's all about the mindset.
+I cannot find my specialties but as I said above it's all about the mindset.

-If you want to what i like eating in Cyprus, maybe you can take a look in this article: Visit Cyprus Planning and Travel Tips.
-There is section on What to eat and Where to eat in Cyprus.
+If you want to what I like eating in Cyprus, maybe you can take a look at this article: Visit Cyprus Planning and Travel Tips.
+There is a section on What to eat and Where to eat in Cyprus.

 Let's come back to Warsaw.
-Let me recommend you some place with nice Greek food.
+Let me recommend someplace with nice Greek food.

-- KAVOS - This is my favorite and since it was opened i am not eating in other place (Jasna 26)
+- KAVOS - This is my favorite and since it was opened I am not eating in another place (Jasna 26)

 The combination of the above two is feeling my lonely nights out in the capital of Poland.